SamueleVanini/NO4LSP/README.md

 Reports are available in the respective pdfs: `report_numerical_optimization.pdf` and `report_stochastic_optimization.pdf`

-We kindly advice to first read the reports provided to have a broad idea of what the scope of this project is.
+We kindly advice to first read the reports provided to get a general idea of what the scope of this project is.

 # How to run